A Fresh Start

-If you’ve ever experienced late payment, you’re not alone.
 According to research, 64% of small business owners face late payment problems.
-But if late payment becomes a recurring habit it can be problematic and you won’t be able to work on growing your business.
+If late payment becomes a recurring habit, this can be problematic for business.
 Efficient invoicing is a must for small businesses looking to maintain steady cash flow.
-You should send your invoices as soon as possible, be clear on your payment terms and follow up on unpaid invoices as soon as they become overdue.
+Businesses should be clear on payment terms and follow up on unpaid invoices as soon as they are overdue.

 4. Eliminating Bad Debt

 Bad debts are amounts owed by customers that cannot be recovered.
 If late payment causes a cash flow headache, then bad debt can be a nightmare.
 Unfortunately, this is all too common for small businesses as well as startups and can be a significant risk to your cash flow.

 CTC Accounting can help you improve and better plan around your business cashflow.
 Contact us to know more.